-- a.
-Submit a UW Centers Financial Aid Application (FAA) to your campus Student Services Office. - b.
-Complete a FAFSA.
-There is no fee for applying for aid with this form.
-Instructions and a preaddressed mailing envelope are provided with each form.
-Be sure to respond to the question on the form that asks if you wish to be considered for state financial aid.
-COMPLETE THE ENTIRE DOCUMENT, INCLUDING ANY SUPPLEMENTAL INFORMATION AT THE END OF THE FORM. - c.
-Two to four weeks after you file the FAFSA you will receive a Student Aid Report (SAR) from the U.S. Department of Education.
-This document is used by college financial aid offices to determine your eligibility for the Pell Grant and all other forms of federal and state financial aid.
+a.
+Submit a UW Centers Financial Aid Application (FAA) to your campus student services office.

+b.
+Complete a FAFSA or a Renewal FAFSA.
+(Only continuing students will receive a Renewal FAFSA.)
+There is no fee for applying for aid with these forms, Instructions and a preaddressed mailing envelope are provided with each form.
+COMPLETE THE ENTIRE DOCUMENT, INCLUDING THE ASSETS INFORMATION IN SECTION G. Be sure to provide the UW Centers Title IV school code of 003897 in Section H.

+c.
+Two to four weeks after you file the FAFSA, you will receive a Student Aid Report (SAR) from the U.S. Department of Education.
+This document is used by college financial aid offices to determine your eligibility for types of federal and state financial aid.
 Read the information provided on the SAR.
-You may be requested to correct information, following the instructions on the SAR.
-If the information does not need correcting, sign the SAR and submit ALL of the pages to your campus Student Services Office.
-IT IS CRITICAL THAT YOU SUBMIT THE SAR AS SOON AS POSSIBLE.
-THE FINANCIAL AID OFFICE MAY NOT KNOW YOU HAVE APPLIED UNTIL YOUR SAR HAS BEEN SUBMITTED.
+You may need to correct information, following the instructions.
+If no corrections are needed, submit ALL of the pages to your campus student services office.

 d.
-There may be other forms required of you by the UW Centers central Financial Aid Office.
+There may be other forms required of you by the federal government or the UW Centers central Financial Aid Office.
 You will be informed by mail of any additional forms or information needed, and you will be told which forms have already been received.

-2. New freshmen and re-entry students:
+2. New freshmen, re-entry and transfer students: